switcherapi/switcher-client-java/README.md

 #optional
 switcher.environment -> Environment name
-switcher.offline -> true/false When offline, it will only use a local snapshot switcher.snapshot.location -> Folder from where snapshots will be saved/read switcher.snapshot.auto -> true/false Automated lookup for snapshot when initializing the client switcher.snapshot.skipvalidation -> true/false Skip snapshotValidation() that can be used for UT executions
+switcher.local -> true/false When local, it will only use a local snapshot switcher.snapshot.location -> Folder from where snapshots will be saved/read switcher.snapshot.auto -> true/false Automated lookup for snapshot when initializing the client switcher.snapshot.skipvalidation -> true/false Skip snapshotValidation() that can be used for UT executions